 -

-In 2025, QUEERCIRCLE will partner with The Love Tank to facilitate the development of a research project, Doing Disability Futures, funded by the British Council, hosted through the University of Strathclyde.
+In 2025, QUEERCIRCLE will partner with The Love Tank to facilitate the development of a research project, Doing Disability Futures, funded by the British Academy, hosted through the University of Strathclyde.

 This project will use arts-based and speculative methods to engage with global and local histories of colonial violence and ongoing injustices, as well as to tell stories of alternative futures that disrupt existing knowledge and power hierarchies about marginalized communities.